Date of Award:

 We determined that BTV infects and kills all three cell lines in a cell line dependent manner.
 Relative cell death between cell lines was proportional to cytokine expression, but inversely proportional to viral protein expression.
 Only tyrosine kinase inhibitors influenced BTV-induced cell death and cytokine expression.
 Both A498 and A549 cells constitutively expressed phosphorylated PKB and p38 MAPK, of which both were de-phosphorylated during BTV infection.
 Tyrosine phosphorylation remained active, with elevated tyrosine phosphorylation exclusively in infected cells.

 We conclude that BTV-induced cell death and cytokine expression are a function of the cell's response to infection and are directly related through intracellular signaling.
 These pathways are only partially poly I:C inducible, but include PKB and tyrosine kinase signaling.

 Hoopes, Justin Darrel, "Mechanisms of Induced Cell Death in Bluetongue Virus Challenged Human Cell Lines" (2009).
 All Graduate Theses and Dissertations.
-Paper 252.
+252.